-The West Indian Medical Journal is international in scope, with author and editorial contributions from across the globe.
-The focus is on clinical and epidemiological aspects of tropical and infectious diseases, new and re-emerging infections, chronic non-communicable diseases and medical conditions prevalent in the Latin America-Caribbean region, and of significance to global health, especially in developing countries.
-The Journal covers all medical disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focussing on new therapeutic approaches.
-The Journal publishes original scientific research, reviews, case reports, brief communications, letters, commentaries and medical images.
-All papers submitted to the Journal are reviewed by an Editorial Committee and at least one referee and may be checked for plagiarism.
+West Indian Medical Journal is international in scope, with author and editorial contributions from across the globe.
+The focus is on clinical and epidemiological aspects of chronic non-communicable diseases, new and re-emerging tropical and infectious diseases, and medical conditions prevalent in the Latin America-Caribbean region, which are of significance to global health, especially in developing countries.
+The Journal covers all health disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focusing on new therapeutic and policy approaches.
+The Journal publishes original scientific research, reviews, brief communications (including technical tips and descriptions of original surgical/procedural technique), commentaries, viewpoints, proceedings of clinicopathological conferences, continuing medical education sections, dental forum, case reports, letters and editorials (commissioned by the Journal).
 Unless expressly stated, the Editorial Board does not accept responsibility for authors’ opinions.

 Only those persons who contributed directly to the intellectual content of the paper should be cited as authors.
 They should meet all of the following criteria: